damsheer/damsheer.GitHub.io/projects.md

 * **OpenVML (Contributor)**

-Enhancing the mathematical functions by manipulating IEEE 754 floating-point representations, OpenVML, a high-performance vector math library, demonstrated significant performance improvements over both the C standard library and ARMPL.
+Enhanced the mathematical functions by manipulating IEEE 754 floating-point representations, OpenVML, a high-performance vector math library, demonstrated significant performance improvements over both the C standard library and ARMPL.
 This work was accepted and presented at HPC China 2020.